 Once you release this burden, you become a conqueror, enabling access to the virtues of the spirit.
 Many people identify strongly with a feeling of peace and serenity after working through the forgiveness of regret.
 So, it’s worth it.
 Keep forgiving yourself.
 Tell yourself you can’t change the past.
 Ask yourself what lesson did I or should I have learned?

 Freeing the Mind from The Burden of Revenge

 Revenge is a fire.
 Once you start it, it is hard to extinguish.
 Revenge is a response to pain.
-And, this is often intertwined with regret and religion.
+And, they often intertwine this with regret and religion.
 And, like regret and religion, it blocks your heart.
 Revenge takes many forms and ranges from short-term impulses to lifelong underlying motivations.
 Short-term revenge impulses are like “flipping off” someone for cutting you off in traffic and wishing they would have an accident.
-Long-term motivations are like striving at a job to make a lot of money in order to prove your “worth” to someone.
+Long-term motivations are like striving at a job to make a lot of money to prove your “worth” to someone.

 Most noteworthy, motivations driven by revenge can never be fulfilled.
 When you act in response to revenge you make yourself a victim of past situations or circumstances.
 The victim mentality means you’ll never be victorious.
 The only way to overcome it is to lay this burden down.

 We recommend the use of the following tools to assist you in the process of releasing these burdens:

 We highly recommend the Enneagram Personality Profile.
 It’s a part of the basic tools of our blended learning process.
 This tool can help you identify your burdens and also provide guidance on how to go about laying them down.
 The Enneagram Personality Profile is a set of scientifically validated questions.
 This process will identify your default personality profile, a combination of 3 out of 9 basic types with one being your dominant (default).

 The Shamanic Journey